-The Standard Family Orders Handbook is the approved source of guidance to the official orders with a Foreword from the President.
+The Standard Family Orders Handbook is the approved source of guidance to the official orders with a Foreword from the former president of the Family Division, Sir James Munby.

-HHJ Edward Hess provides invaluable commentary on when and how to use each order, with a brief description of its purpose.
-The text of the orders is also interwoven with useful practice points where relevant.
+HHJ Edward Hess, Deputy National Lead Judge, Financial Remedies Courts, provides invaluable commentary on when and how to use each order, with a brief description of its purpose.
+The text of the orders is also interwoven with useful practice points from HHJ Hess where relevant.

-In addition, each order has been colour coded so that you can easily see what to amend when drafting your orders.
+In addition, the colour coding in the approved orders has been reproduced so that you can easily see what to amend when drafting your orders.

 The first volume covers finance and enforcement including: